pecteilisradiata/lilyofthevalley/README.md

-# lilyofthevalley
+# lily of the valley
-" Steady your heartbeat...
-Don't be afraid.
-It's not scary as you think. "
+" my thoughts will follow you into your dreams "
 </p>
 # 💫 About Me:
 Heavy WIP <33 !
 Come back next time, heh...<br>𝜗𝜚 About me<br>⟢ BYI !<br>⟢ DNI !<br>⟢ MISC !!